ice1000/code_wars_android/README.md

 [![Build Status](https://travis-ci.org/ice1000/code_wars_android.svg?branch=master)](https://travis-ci.org/ice1000/code_wars_android)

-A Mobile client for Code Wars.
+A Mobile client for [Code Wars](https://www.codewars.com).

-It's entirely under development.
+This app is entirely under development.

 You can view information about yourself and someone else by giving the username.